asclepias/asclepias-broker/INSTALL.rst

 Development setup
 -----------------

-The recommended way of developing on Invenio is to install and run the web app locally in your machine, while keeping the other services (provided by `docker-compose.yml`) on Docker containers.
+The recommended way of development is to install and run the web app locally in your machine, while keeping the other services (provided by `docker-compose.yml`) on Docker containers.
 See the `Developer Guide <https://http://invenio.readthedocs.io/en/latest/developersguide/>` documentation.